mesosphere-backup/open-docs/advanced-course/introduction.md

 This course assumes that you have basic knowledge of managing a Linux system and are proficient in Unix command line tools.
 A minimum of 8G of RAM is required on your system.

-The exercises are structured as follows:

-1. An introductory section that describes the exercise.
-2. A video lecture that introduces the topic and teaches the subject.
-3. Hands-on checkpoints to complete the exercise.
-4. References for further study on related topics.
-5. A Disqus comments section.

-The exercises are designed to take between 15-60 minutes, and the entire course should take only a few days to complete.

 How To Complete This Course
 ===========================